CSCI156/CSCI156-Activity-2.1/README.md

         height = 12.0
         delimiter = '.'

-For each of the following expressions, write the value of the expression and the type (of the value of the expression).
+For each of the following expressions, figure out the value of the expression and the type of the value (int, float, or string).

         i. width/2